attackofthetitan/vicon-lsl-sync/README.md

 beside them.
 Keep them together: the bridge starts the recorder by looking for it next to itself.
 Command line tools are in a folder on the same image.

-Installing to Applications matters for more than tidiness.
-Run from the mounted image and macOS sees a different location every time, so any permission granted, including local network access for stream discovery, is asked for again on the next launch.

-The build is ad-hoc signed but is not yet Developer ID signed or notarized, so macOS asks for explicit approval on first launch, under System Settings, Privacy and Security.
-Permissions are also asked for again after each update, because an ad-hoc signature does not carry an identity that survives a new version.

 ## Streams

 | Stream | What it contains |